wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>prefix</td>
 <td markdown="span">String to prepend before every metric name.
-For example, if you set prefix to `production`, a metric that is sent to the proxy as `cpu.loadavg.1m` is sent from the proxy to Wavefront as `production.cpu.loadavg.1m`.
+For example, if you set prefix to 'production', a metric that is sent to the proxy as `cpu.loadavg.1m` is sent from the proxy to Wavefront as `production.cpu.loadavg.1m`.
 You can include longer prefixes such as `production.nyc.dc1`, and so on.
 Default: none.</td>
 <td>A lowercase alphanumeric string, with periods separating segments.
 You do not need to include a trailing period.</td>
-<td>production
+<td>production<br/>
 production.nyc.dc1</td>
 <td></td>
 </tr>